 Hello Time is used to determine the periodic time to send normal BPDU from designated ports among bridges.
 It decides how long a bridge should send this message to other bridge to tell I am alive.
-When the GSW-0890 is the root bridge of the LAN, for example, all other bridges will use the hello time assigned by this switch to communicate with each other.
-The valid value is $1 \sim 10$ in unit of second.
+When the switch is the root bridge of the LAN, for example, all other bridges will use the hello time assigned by this switch to communicate with each other.
+The valid value is 1 ~ 10 in unit of second.